veler/BaZic/README.md

 This repository provides an interpreter for a homemade `procedural object-oriented semi-dynamic typed` programming language, called `BaZic`.
 Made entirely in C#, this was initially a project designed to learn how to make a programming language, from the `lexer` to the `interpreter` with a `parser` and `optimizer` in the middle.

+# Downloads

+BaZic is available as [NuGet package](https://www.nuget.org/packages/BaZic/).
+Usage details, documentation and more can be found below.

 # Documentation

 ## BaZic Language